AgileRL/AgileRL/docs/custom_architecture/index.rst

   critic = MultiAgentCNNCritic()
   evolvable_critic = MakeEvolvable(network=critic,
                                    input_tensor=torch.randn(1, 4, 2, 210, 160), # (B, C_in, D, H, W)),
-                                                                                #  D = 2 as critica are centralised and we evaluate both agents
+                                                                                #  D = 2 as critics are centralised and  so we evaluate both agents
-                                   secondary_input_tensor=torch.randn(1,2), # Evaluate 2 actions, one from each agent
+                                   secondary_input_tensor=torch.randn(1,8), # Assuming 2 agents each with action dimensions of 4
-                                   device=device)
+                                   extra_critic_dims=8, # Equal to the sum of all agents action dimensions device=device)